hughroberts1/csse4011-morpheus-green/milestone/overview.md

 ## Algorithms schemes used
 ### e.g. Machine learning approaches

+Need to investigate the operation of Bluetooth mesh nodes.
+Rough outline of how it works:

+* When a node receives a packet, check if it has received the packet already; if so discared.
+Else, check if this node is the packet's destination.
+If so, process the packet.
+Else, propogate the packet through the network (until it reaches its intended destination)

+* Mobile Nodes in range of the base node (i.e. node connected to the PC), will broadcast messages to the PC node.
+PC connected node will then follow a similar scheme to as described above.

 ### Possible Extensions

 * Extending the mesh network to include an arbitrary number of weather station mobile nodes